-Upstream actors in the freight supply chain include freight forwarders and logistics coordinators who engage the services of fleets.
-Downstream actors include large goods manufacturers and retailers (shippers).
-These parties influence fleet vehicle choices through contracts, setting targets, and collaboration partnerships.
+Downstream actors in the freight supply chain include large goods manufacturers and retailers (shippers) as well as logistics coordinators who engage the services of fleets.
+These customers can influence fleet vehicle choices through contracts, setting targets, and collaboration partnerships.

-Recommendation Actions Action type Provide favourable conditions for fleets that operate ZE trucks: Use contract terms and conditions and other incentives to encourage fleets to try or switch to ZE trucks.
+Recommendation Actions Action type Provide favourable conditions to fleets that operate ZE trucks: Use contract terms and conditions and other incentives to encourage fleets to try or switch to ZE trucks.
 Incentivise fleet innovation.
 Shippers can support the transition to ZE trucks using a range of different options - from enforced requirements to subtle encouragement.
 A leading retailer has committed to all deliveries globally being made with ZEVs by 2025, motivating carriers who want that contract to shift to BEVs.
 Other incentives include preferential rates, longer contracts to amortise the higher truck cost, alternative financing, pooling buying power, and promotion and marketing.
 Freight customers to expand the ecosystem.
 ZE trucks require a fresh approach, and shippers and freight customers can support fleets by making their facilities part of the ecosystem.
 One example is providing suitable charging at the delivery site (e.g. retail store) to charge while unloading, reducing the size of the battery required for a BEV.
 Support fleets with knowledge and insight.
 Shippers are often large, well-connected organisations with influence.
-They can work with carriers by bringing experts in to help assess viable opportunities to switch.
+They can work with carriers by bringing experts into their supply to help assess viability and opportunities.
 They may also have experience they can share from ZEV projects in other cities, regions, or countries.
 Accelerative Develop zones and precincts as catalysts for change.
 Freight movements are often concentrated in precincts and industrial zones, which can be used to support early adoption collaborations to build industry confidence.
 Develop zero emission hubs and precincts.
 Freight hubs such as ports, industrial parks, rail heads, and intermodal terminals are areas that can support higher numbers of ZE trucks.
 This aggregates demand for fuel/energy (improving the business case).
 It also demonstrates viability and offers opportunities for ecosystem users to collaborate.
 Incentivise ZE fleets.
 Precincts can preference ZE trucks in term of access, queuing, or differential fees, recognising their environmental and other benefits.
-Diesel trucks could be levied to offset the impact they have and fund ZE truck incentives.
-Low emission zones could also be formalised in future as is done overseas (e.g. Port of LA).
+Diesel trucks could be levied to offset the impact they have and fund ZE truck benefits.
+Low emission zones could also be formalised in future as done overseas (e.g. Port of LA).
 Leverage off-road applications.
 Payload constraints due to regulatory barriers (axle loads, mass/dimensions) do not apply on private roads.
 These private areas allow ZEVs to be used unconstrained, demonstrating technology readiness, and providing more options for models that can't be used on-road (e.g. left-hand drive).
 Accelerative